vinayshankar/Foreign-Exchange/README.md

   The random forest is then tested using an rdd created of the test data.
   The results of testing are extracted and printed on the console.
   Note: I am using the "sbt" tool to package and run the code in spark.

+Final - Final
+  This folder contains the files for the final project submission.
+Please read the readme file included inside the folder.